Birtles Shorrock Goble

-Birtles Shorrock Goble are an Australian pop/rock group composed of the three original singers and songwriters of Little River Band, namely Beeb Birtles, Glenn Shorrock and Graeham Goble.
+Birtles Shorrock Goble were an Australian pop/rock group composed of the three original singers and songwriters of Little River Band, namely Beeb Birtles, Glenn Shorrock and Graeham Goble.
 The members are known for their extensive writing and performance of hit songs and distinctive vocal harmonies.
 They are sometimes referred to by the initials BSG.

 History

 Background and Little River Band

 Birtles, Shorrock and Goble were members of popular Australian bands before forming Little River Band in 1974, which became one of Australia's first supergroups, achieving gold and platinum awards and multi-million international record sales and top 10 hits in the US for five consecutive years (1978–1982).

 Birtles, Shorrock and Graeham Goble left Little River Band at different times and for different reasons.

 Shorrock left in 1982, Birtles in 1983 and Goble retired with the band in 1989.

 Following their departures from the band, Birtles, Shorrock and Goble continued to maintain careers in the music industry.